toir427/toir427/README.md

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

-- 💼 I'm looking for a job opportunity on an open source project.
+- 💼 I'm looking for a job opportunity on OpenSource projects.

 ### Connect with me: